Photo by Johnny Ferro

 Rountree has since performed in national theaters and avant-garde spaces in Europe, including the Théâtre de la Bastille, the Pompidou Center in Paris, as well as the Ballhaus Ost in Berlin.
 He has also directed workshops at the Espace Van Gogh in Arles.

-In 2015, Rountree established a studio practice in Los Angeles, where he uses Surrealist literary techniques to produce multidisciplinary works, primarily in the mediums of text, radio art, woodcuts, and performance.
-Rountree's imagery and audio recordings depict scenes of tempestuous lovers, solitary figures disappearing into nature, and nocturnal revelers seeking solace in music, all drawn from the artist’s own life and memory.
-He treats language as a material with which to sculpt reality: carved into wood or incarnated in live performance.
+In 2015, Rountree established a studio practice in Los Angeles, where he uses Surrealist literary techniques to produce multidisciplinary works, primarily in the mediums of radio art, woodcuts, and performance.
+His work explores the edges of performance itself, over-reliance on social masks, and feelings of severance from nature.
+Rountree's imagery and audio recordings often depict scenes drawn from the artist’s own life and memory.

 Jordan Rountree is based in Los Angeles and represented by Baert Gallery.